membraneframework/membrane_demo/rtmp_to_hls/README.md

 1. Open the OBS application
 2. Open the `Settings` windows
 3. Go to the `Stream` tab and set the value in the `Server` field to: `rtmp://localhost:9006` (the address where the server is waiting for the stream)
-4. Go to the `Output`, set output mode to `Advanced` and set `Keyframe Interval` to 2 seconds.
+4. Go to the `Output`, set output mode to `Advanced`, and set `Keyframe Interval` to 2 seconds.
 5. Finally, you can go back to the main window and start streaming with the `Start Streaming` button.

-Below you can see how to set the appropriate settings (step 2) and 3) from the list of steps above):
+Below you can see how to set the appropriate settings (steps 2) and 3) from the list of steps above):
 ![OBS settings](doc_assets/OBS_settings.webp)

 </details>